influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

 influxd-ctl add-meta enterprise-meta-03:8091
 ```

-> **Note:** Please make sure that you specify the fully qualified host name of
+> **Note:** Please make sure that you specify the hostname and port of
 the meta node during the join process.
-Please do not specify `localhost` as this can cause cluster connection issues.
+Do not specify `localhost` as this can cause cluster connection issues.

 The expected output is:
 ```